Under Ubuntu you can quickly build an iptables based firewall using the handy built in firewall configuration tool UFW.

-Network architectures will vary but if you are deploying Internet facing Servers you generally should be configuring a host based firewall.
-It can provide protection to listening services that don’t need to be Internet accessible, in addition a firewall can make life more difficult for an attacker who does gain a foothold.
-Making it more difficult to create a backdoor listener for example.
+Network architectures will vary, but if you are deploying Internet facing Servers you generally should be configuring a host-based firewall.
+It can protect listening services that don't need to be Internet accessible.
+In addition, a firewall can make life more difficult for an attacker who does gain a foothold.
+For example, making it tougher to create a backdoor listener.

-When deploying an Ubuntu host based firewall you should also consider using the excellent open source HIDS software OSSEC.
+When deploying an Ubuntu host-based firewall, consider using the excellent open source HIDS (Host-based Intrusion Detection System) software OSSEC.

 sudo ufw default deny